 If someone wants to get in shape because they think they’ll love themselves more when they get in shape, it won’t work.

 When someone offers them junk food, they love themselves too much to consume the junk.
-When they’re tempted to skip a workout, they love themselves too much to skip the workout.
+They don’t skip workouts because they love themselves too much to skip a workout.

 They’re fit because they love themselves.